 Students who fail to meet the above academic standards (points 2-5) may be considered for admission by the Enrollment Management Committee.
-Annually, the Enrollment Management Committee (EMC) will admit a maximum of 10 new students for the fall semester for conditional admittance by appeal.
 For the fall semester, appeals for exception to policy will be considered by the committee in one group on or before July 1 each year.
 Any other appeals for exceptions to the policy must be endorsed by the EVP for Operations if brought after July 1 but before the semester in which they wish to enroll.
 The ratio of students enrolled on probation during a given term shall not exceed 10 percent of FTE.
-Supportive evidence for any exception will be provided to the EMC to include, but not be limited to: the complete application packet with all transcripts and testing scores, a written letter of appeal from the student, recommendation letter provided by a member of the Tabor community (e.g., admissions counselor, coach, professor, etc.)

-and at least one letter of recommendation from a non-relative of the student who can provide a reference for the applicant (e.g., high school principal, counselor, pastor, teacher, coach, etc.).
+Supportive evidence for any exception will be provided to the EMC to include, but not be limited to: the complete application packet with all transcripts and testing scores, a written letter of appeal from the student, recommendation letter provided by a member of the Tabor community (e.g., admissions counselor, coach, professor, etc.) and at least one letter of recommendation from a non-relative of the student who can provide a reference for the applicant (e.g., high school principal, counselor, pastor, teacher, coach, etc.).